 - the “uh” sound as in ABOVE

 All letters in the English language have sounds associated with them.
-Some have one specific sound and others have more than one sound depending on letter combinations.
+Some have one specific sound and others have more than one sound.
+The sounds are all dependent on letter combinations within words.

 Going back to our DOG example, the student will walk through the following steps as he decodes the word:

-- Determines that the letter symbols represent three separate sounds
+- Determines that the 3 letter symbols represent 3 separate sounds

-- After making the individual sounds out loud, the student puts the sounds together in his own mind.
-(Note that when the child speaks the sounds aloud that he is also “hearing” the sounds in his own voice.)
+- After saying the individual sounds out loud, he puts the sounds together in his own mind.

 - Finally, he blends them together so as to clearly say the word DOG

-As the decoding skill becomes second-nature, the goal is for the child to become faster in his ability to recognize familiar letter patterns and words.
+As decoding becomes second-nature, the goal is for kids to become quicker to recognize familiar letter patterns and words.